 Is the living cost in France high compared to my country?

-A question you would wonder before moving to France!
+This a question you would wonder about before moving to France!
 A very factual question that often leads to a subjective answer… The cost of living in a country compared to others will depend a lot on your way of life, your income level, your family structure, the currency you earn, and much more.

 There is no right or wrong answer.
 The objective of this post is to give you information on the main cost items to be able to answer this question.